 - Acetabular labrum.

-- Ligamentum teres femoris (round ligament of the head of femur).
+- Ligamentum teres femoris (round ligament of the head of the femur).

 The capsular ligament is a powerful and dense fibrous sac which encloses the joint.
 Its attachments are as under: